Sawai Tej Singh Naruka: Maharaja of Alwar

-In 1948, possibly under pressure during the Gandhi assassination investigation, Sir Tej Singh agreed that Alwar be merged with other Eastern Rajputana princely states to form the Matsya Union; the union merged into that of Greater Rajasthan the following year.
+In 1948, possibly under pressure during the Gandhi assassination investigation, Tej Singh agreed that Alwar be merged with other Eastern Rajputana princely states to form the Matsya Union; the union merged into that of Greater Rajasthan the following year.
 After 1948, Sir Tej retired to his New Delhi residence, Alwar House, where he lived for the next six decades, visiting his former kingdom but rarely.

 Derecognition

 H.H.
 Sir Tej Singh Bahadur was formally dispossessed of his titles in 1971 as part of the mass derecognition drive of the royal families' status.
 During the Indian Emergency, tax inspectors under the Indira Gandhi regime forcibly searched the Alwar palaces.

-Sir Tej Singh passed away at his Alwar House, New Delhi residence, on 15 February 2009, a month away from his 98th birthday.
+Sir Tej Singh died at his Alwar House, New Delhi residence, on 15 February 2009, a month away from his 98th birthday.
 He was cremated at Delhi.
 He was one of the last surviving princely rulers of the old British Raj and was the last living member of the Order of the Star of India.
-He was succeeded as Maharaja of Alwar by his grandson, Jitendra Singh.
+He was succeeded as Maharaja of Alwar by his grandson, Jitendra Singh, though the title no longer comes with any authority or power.

 Personal life

-In 1931, Tej Singh married Chand Kanwarji of Jodhpur (d.
+In the year 1931 while he was still part of the Thana family of Alwar State, Tej Singh married Maharaniji Sa Rathorji Shri Chand Kanwarji of Raoti in Jodhpur State (d.
 1998).
 The couple had two sons and three daughters: